 Glass or ceramic bowls are preferable to plastic as they are non-porous and are easier to keep clean, they also keep the water cooler – on hot days it’s worth slipping an ice cube into your cat’s bowl.

-Genetically cats are programmed to seek out clean water as stale, stagnant water is more likely to harbour disease, so cats learnt to avoid such sources of hydration.
+Genetically cats are programmed to seek out clean water as stale, stagnant water is more likely to harbor disease, so cats learned to avoid such sources of hydration.
 It’s also a good thing to remember that cats do not like to bend their whiskers while eating or drinking, so ensure that your bowls are large enough.

 One simple answer to the problem of providing constantly flowing water is to buy a pet drinking fountain, which you can plug into the mains.
 The constant movement oxygenates the water for a fresher, cooler taste that cats will enjoy.
-Most fountains will have an adjustable water flow and a replacable charcoal filter, which will remove bad tastes and odour.
-It’s also worth checking how noisy your fountain is – especially loud ones can put off cats from approaching and drinking.
+Most fountains will have adjustable water flow and a replaceable charcoal filter, which will remove bad tastes and odor.
+It’s also worth checking how noisy your fountain is – especially loud ones that can put off cats from approaching and drinking.

 4. Be careful with chemicals